a-kravets/Data-Analytics-Projects/Purchasing Likelihood/README.md

 All the data are stored in Google BigQuery.

-Our target dataset contains two tables
+Our target dataset contains two tables:

 * `sales`
   * sale_timestamp (TIMESTAMP)